 Tools used by the group include atomic force microscopy, electron diffraction and synchrotron-based x-ray spectroscopy and diffraction.

-July 2020: Collaborative work with the Sun Group (NCSU), Wei group (UNC) and the Zhi-Gang group accepted for publication in Physical Review Materials.
+August 2020: Collaborative work with the Sun Group (NCSU), Wei group (UNC) and the Zhi-Gang group published in Physical Review Materials.

-Eric Vetter, Ian VonWald, Shijia Yang, Liang Yan, Sanaz Koohfar, Divine Kumah, Zhi-Gang Yu, Wei You, and Dali Sun, Tuning of spin-orbit coupling in metal-free conjugated polymers by structural conformation, Accepted Phys.
-Rev. Materials, July 2020
+Eric Vetter, Ian VonWald, Shijia Yang, Liang Yan, Sanaz Koohfar, Divine Kumah, Zhi-Gang Yu, Wei You, and Dali Sun, Tuning of spin-orbit coupling in metal-free conjugated polymers by structural conformation, Phys.
+Rev. Materials 4, 085603, August 2020

-February 2020: Sanaz’s paper demonstrating that ferromagnetism is robust in ultrathin LaSrMnO3 films under both tensile and compressive strain has been accepted for publication in Physical Review B. A copy of the paper is avaialable on the arxiv.
+February 2020: Sanaz’s paper demonstrating that ferromagnetism is robust in ultrathin LaSrMnO3 films under both tensile and compressive strain has been accepted for publication in Physical Review B (Phys.
+Rev. B 101, 064420 (2020)).
+A copy of the paper is available on the arxiv.

 December 2019: Two papers accepted for publication.
 Former undergraduate group member Jacob Mauthe’s work on suspended crystalline oxides in collaboration with the Ngai group at University of Texas Arlington has been accepted for publication in the Journal of Vacuum Science and Technology.